SidhBhat/bup-script-wrapper/README.md

 ## Using The Wrapper Scripts

 To use these scripts you have to venture inside the files and set the variables as instruted by the comments.

+Note: This script backs up your home directory to another partition only.
+You cannot use it to backup to a simple folder.

 ## Note for the developer